 Discoloration may not affect the usefulness of the pan, but for some people, using beautiful cookware enhances the cooking experience.Tarnish will often occur on aluminum pans over time even if you do not wash them in the dishwasher, but they tarnish much faster when you do.

 Gradual Grey Residue on Aluminum

 When using the dishwasher for cleaning aluminum pans discoloration may not be noticeable at first, as it can take time for the surface to break down or for tarnish to form.
 That means you could wash the pan once in the dishwasher and decide that it is dishwasher safe.
 However, additional cleanings in the dishwasher may eventually tarnish the pan.

 Heat and Detergent

-Dishwashers can heat water to more than 140 degrees.
-The heat is necessary to melt the detergent and remove grease and grime from the dirtiest dishes.
+Dishwashers can heat water to more than 140 degrees F. The heat is necessary to melt the detergent and remove grease and grime from the dirtiest dishes.
 The dishwasher detergent is often made up of harsh chemicals as well.
-When the chemicals combine with the hot water, it can leave a cloudy finish on aluminum pans that is hard to correct.
+When the chemicals combine with the hot water, they can leave a cloudy finish on aluminum pans that is hard to correct.

 For burned-on food or grease, remove as much of the food as possible with a plastic spatula or sponge.
 Use a wooden spoon for food items that are really difficult to scrape off.
 After scraping, fill the pan with hot water and allow it to stand for about an hour.
 Finish the cleaning with warm soapy water and a sponge, then dry the pan to help prevent spotting and tarnishing over time.